clberube/bisip2/docs/user/install.rst

 Installation
 ============

-BISIP is compatible with Python 3.7+
+BISIP is compatible with Python 3.7+.
+The following packages are required and should be installed automatically:
-Installing BISIP will also install the following required packages:

 - `numpy <https://numpy.org/>`_
 - `cython <https://cython.org/>`_
 - `matplotlib <https://matplotlib.org/>`_
 - `emcee <https://emcee.readthedocs.io/en/stable/>`_

-And optionally the `tqdm` and `corner` packages for progress bars and corner plots.
+These optional packages are used for progress bars and corner plots:

 - `tqdm <https://tqdm.github.io/>`_
 - `corner <https://corner.readthedocs.io/en/latest/>`_